msabramo/vagrant_sql_server_express/README.md

 vagrant up
 ```

+If this works, then (perhaps after a long time downloading),
+a new VirtualBox window should appear and it will boot into a
+very stripped-down Windows environment
+with 2 windows and no start menu, task bar, system tray, etc.
+You won't see any sign of SQL Server running, but hopefully you
+can connect to it from your host machine...

+# Connect to database remotely from host machine

-To verify that the VM started and that you can connect to the database from your host machine, you can use the `tsql` utility bundled
+To verify that the VM started and that you can connect to the database
+from your host machine, you can use the `tsql` utility bundled
 with FreeTDS.
 E.g.:

 ```